apache/royale-docs/user-interface/flex-equivalents.md

 - Handling of SVG (graphics) assets.
 - Masking of images and objects.
 - Image components which allow specifying content via raw binary data or the image's URL.
-- Routing: in Flex this was called "deep linking".
-This allowed changing the URL to use browser history to navigate an application.
 - File transfer API.
 - Font and text handling.
 - UID utilities.